-N.B.: A taxpayer may obtain a tax refund in connection with a change of the applicable tax rate from 30% to 13% in accordance with the acquired status of a tax resident of Russia during 2015, by filing with the tax office a tax return as well as documents confirming the tax residency by April 30, 2016 (art.
-231 of the Tax Code).
+N.B.: A taxpayer may obtain a tax refund in connection with a change of the applicable tax rate from 30% to 13% in accordance with the acquired status of a tax resident of Russia during 2018, by filing with the tax office a tax return as well as documents confirming the tax residency by April 30, 2019 (Article 231 of the Tax Code).

 We are pleased to offer our advisory services in complying with these requirements, including the drafting and filing of all the required documents.

-If you have any questions or need additional information, please contact our office.
+If you have any questions or need additional information, please feel free to contact our specialists.

 We look forward to the opportunity to cooperate with you further.